U.S. target in Somalia plotted serial Kenya attacks - spy report

 Mohammed was seen as the lynchpin of al Qaeda in east Africa before Somali government forces killed him in 2011, while Nabhan died in Barawe in 2009 when U.S. special forces staged a helicopter-borne strike.

 One U.S. official said Ikrima was known to Washington as a major al Shabaab plotter.
-Another called him an "external operations" planner but said the United States had no specific intelligence linking him to the September 21 Westgate mall attack.
+Another called him an "external operations" planner but said the United States had no specific intelligence linking him to the September 21 attack on the Westgate shopping mall.

-The Somali official said he was a senior member of the special unit Amniyat and specifically head of operations in neighbouring countries since at least 2012.

-The diplomat said he had seen intelligence linking Ikrima to the bombing of a U.N. base in Mogadishu in June that killed 22 people, also linked to Amniyat.

 Intelligence agencies have not revealed when Ikrima crossed from Kenya into Somalia.
 He appeared on U.N. investigators' radar around 2009 when he was believed to be part of a small circle of foreign fighters who won influence within al Shabaab.